Childlessness: Involuntary

 Obstetric or gynaecological problems, including physical injury caused by a previous pregnancy.

-Mental-health difficulties, such as impairment of executive functioning, that prevent a would-be parent from being able to properly raise a child.
+Mental-health difficulties, such as impairment of executive functioning, that prevent a would-be parent from being able to raise a child properly.

 Chronic illness/disability: Many serious chronic health conditions put the health of the mother and baby at undue risk if she were to become pregnant.
 These women are advised not to become pregnant.
 Some chronic health issues/disabilities obviate a parent from being able to care for a child.

 Practical difficulties involving features of one's environment: